aquatix/imagine-gallery/README.md

 keyboard navigation, maximised and full view of images, descriptions, EXIF info, GEO locations (GPS).

+## Installing

+Create a virtualenv, and `pip install -r requirements.txt` (or use the excellent pip-tools to sync it). `libpq-dev` is needed to compile psycopg2 (the PostgreSQL connector), which on Debian based systems can be installed with an `apt install libpq-dev`.

 ## TODO and changes

 See the [changelog](https://github.com/aquatix/imagine-gallery/blob/master/CHANGELOG.md).